vanhoefm/fragattacks/research/README.md

 During our own tests, the AWUS036ACM dongle is supported by Linux, but at times was not correctly recognized during our experiments.
 It may be necessairy to use a recent Linux kernel, and manually executing `sudo modprobe mt76x2u` to load the driver.
 **Unstable when used on a USB3.0 port.
-Otherwise works fine.**
+Otherwise works fine.
+VM must also use USB2.0 port.**

-The AWUS036ACH was tested on Kali Linux after installing the driver using `sudo apt install realtek-rtl88xxau-dkms`.
+The AWUS036ACH was tested on Kali Linux after installing the driver using the instructions on [https://github.com/aircrack-ng/rtl8812au](GitHub).
+Before pluggin in the device, you must execute `modprobe 88XXau rtw_monitor_retransmit=1`.
+Once our changes have been accepted upstream you can instead simply install the driver using `sudo apt install realtek-rtl88xxau-dkms`.
-This device is generally not supported by default in most Linux distributions and requires manual installation of drivers.
+Note that this device is generally not supported by default in most Linux distributions and requires manual installation of drivers.
-**modprobe 88XXau rtw_monitor_retransmit=1**

 We tested the Intel AX200 as well and found that it is _not_ compatible with our tool: its firmware crashes after sending a fragmented frame.